juju/docs/src/en/juju-concepts.md

 ## Relation

 Charms contain the intelligence necessary for connecting different applications together.
-These inter-application connections are called *relations* and they are formed by connecting interfaces of the same type.
+These inter-application connections are called *relations*, and they are formed by connecting the applications' endpoints.
+Endpoints can only be connected if they support the same interface and are of a compatible role (requires to provides, provides to requires, peers to peers).

-For example, the 'wordpress' charm supports, among others, an 'http' interface ("provides" the website) and a 'mysql' interface ("requires" a database) Any other application which also has such interfaces can connect to this charm in a meaningful way.
+For example, the 'wordpress' charm supports, among others, an 'http' interface ("provides" the website) and a 'mysql' interface ("requires" a database).
+Any other application which also has such interfaces can connect to this charm in a meaningful way.